stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ## 2.1.
 Customize the user consent screen
 Consent is used to allow an end user to grant a client access to resources and consent screen describes the information that the user is releasing and the terms that apply.

-You request access to the information user release using the `scope` parameter.

 In order to customize your consent screen, feel free to follow the steps via this [link](https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/let-s-get-started#/step-by-step-guide/4-customize-your-sandbox).

 Service Provider (you) will provide,